upslopeio/ibm-cloud-garage-training/projects/cheat-sheet.md

 Add Bootstrap CSS to your application:

 1. Go to https://getbootstrap.com/
-1. Go to "Download"
+1. Scroll down to the instructions for "jsDelivr"
-1. Copy and paste the stylesheet to your `public/index.html` page
+1. Copy and paste the `CSS Only` stylesheet to your `public/index.html` page

 Example layout: